Amazon Marketplace

 FC is one of Amazon's automated warehouse centers where FBA inventory is stored, picked, and shipped.
 Amazon operates hundreds of FCs worldwide.
 The FC network is central to Amazon's fast delivery capacity.

-Open term pageFFP
+Open glossary pageFFP

 Frustration-Free Packaging